Gove stokes environmental anger by approving first new coal mine in 30 years

 Friends of the Earth described it as an “appalling decision” that will damage the fight against the climate crisis while not replacing Russian coal.

-Supporters of the coking coal mine on the edge of Whitehaven in Cumbria say it will create around 500 jobs.
+Supporters of the coking coal mine on the edge of Whitehaven in Cumbria, which is expected to extract nearly 2.8 million tones per year, say it will create around 500 jobs.

 DLUHC said Mr Gove “agreed to grant planning permission for a new metallurgical coal mine in Cumbria as recommended by the independent planning inspector”.